govim/govim/README.md

 ## `govim` - Go development plugin for Vim8

 Command `github.com/myitcv/govim/cmd/govim` (referred to simply as `govim`) is a Go development plugin for Vim8, much like [`vim-go`](https://github.com/fatih/vim-go).
-It has features like code completion, format-on-save, hover details and go-to definition, all of which are driven by [`gopls`](https://godoc.org/golang.org/x/tools/cmd/gopls), the Language Server Protocol server for Go.
+But unlike `vim-go`, `govim` is written in Go, not VimScript.
+It has features like code completion, format-on-save, hover details and go-to definition, all of which are driven by [`gopls`](https://godoc.org/golang.org/x/tools/cmd/gopls), the Language Server Protocol (LSP) server for Go.
 See [the wiki](https://github.com/myitcv/govim/wiki/govim-plugin-API) for more details.
 Installation instructions below.

 Package [`github.com/myitcv/govim`](https://godoc.org/github.com/myitcv/govim) provides an API for plugin developers to interface with Vim8 in Go.
 More details [here](PLUGIN_AUTHORS.md).